typicalninja/google-sr/README.md

 > Make sure you are on the latest version before creating bug reports

 Support and bug reporting both can be done on  [github issues](https://github.com/typicalninja/google-sr/issues)

-# Disclaimer

-This is not sponsored, supported, or affiliated with Google Inc.

-The module scrapes the google search result page instead of using the API as normally suggested by google (which may also fall under tos violations).
-Author is **NOT** responsible for **any** issue (ip block from google, etc...) that occurs due to misuse.

 # License

 This repository and the code inside it is licensed under the Apache-2.0 License.
 Read [LICENSE](./LICENSE) for more information.